rabobank-nederland/omnikassa-sdk-doc/README.md

 ##### _Developer’s manual version_

-Version: 1.17 January 2022
+Version: 1.18 December 2023

-Contact e-mail address: contact@omnikassa.rabobank.nl
+Contact e-mail address: contact@smartpay.rabobank.nl

-> © Rabobank, 2022
+> © Rabobank, 2023

 > No part of this publication may be reproduced in any form by print, photo print, microfilm or any other means without written permission by Rabobank.